nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

+**Use case: UC03 - Delete a log**

+**MSS**

+1. User requests to list all logs
+2. FixMyAbs shows a list of all recorded logs
+3. User requests to delete a specific log in the list
+4. FixMyAbs deletes the log

+   Use case ends.

+**Extensions**

+- 2a.
+The list of logs is empty.

+  Use case ends.

+- 3a.
+The given index is invalid.

+  - 3a1.
+FixMyAbs shows an error message.

+    Use case resumes at step 2.

+**Use case: UC04 - Find logs**

+**MSS**

+1. User requests to find all logs that contain specific keywords
+2. FixMyAbs shows a list of all recorded logs that contain all the specified keywords

+   Use case ends.

+**Extensions**

+- 1a.
+No keywords are given.

+  - 1a1.
+FixMyAbs shows an error message.

+    Use case resumes at step 1.

+**Use case: UC05 - Create an exercise**

+**MSS**

+1. User requests to create a specific exercise
+2. FixMyAbs creates the exercise

+   Use case ends.

+**Extensions**

+- 1a.
+The given exercise already exists.

+  - 1a1.
+FixMyAbs shows an error message.

+    Use case resumes at step 1.

+- 1b.
+The given calories per rep is invalid.

+  - 1b1.
+FixMyAbs shows an error message.

+    Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.